iclc/iclc2025-catalogue/data/person/toplap-athens.md

 perspective to the technological advancements emerging from her research by considering their practical applications for users and their impact on artistic expression.
 Beyond her academic pursuits, she is an artist (aka allholy) who continues to create music and actively engages with artistic communities.
-She is a practitioner of live coding and currently participates in TOPLAP Athens and TOPLAP Barcelona communities.
+She is a practitioner of live coding and currently participates in the TOPLAP Athens and TOPLAP Barcelona communities.

 Georgios Diapoulis is an adjunct lecturer in the Unit of Interaction Design, at Chalmers